 Google has been a go-to for people to find answers to their questions for over a decade now.
 “Googling” something has made its way into our vocabulary and people lean on it more and more each day.
-Google has put so much into their algorithm and user experience that they provide answers on the results page for many queries they deem are questions.
+Google has put so much into its algorithm and user experience that they provide answers on the results page for many queries they deem are questions.

 These do a great job, but Google doesn’t have everything figured out yet.
-This is partly because the amount of content and webpages continue to expand at exponential rates.
+This is partly because the amount of content and web pages continue to expand at exponential rates.
 Sometimes you could use a little help to find exactly what you need.

 Luckily there are certain characters you can add to your search query to get to the bottom of your problem quicker.
 These are called search operators.

 There are two main categories of Google search operators:

 As it turns out, search engines actually scan every search query for special commands.
 And even though the special command can cause annoyance as in the example above, they can also be extremely useful, if you know how to use them.
 With that in mind, here are some special commands that can really help you find whatever it is you’re looking for.

 – (Negative Symbol): adding ‘-‘ before a word in a query will tell a search engine to ignore pages that use that word prominently.
 This can be especially helpful when you’re trying to find a specific piece of information, but the word that you’re using has multiple meanings.